SoftwareHeritage/swh-apps/README.rst

 Freeze application dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is in charge of using the existing requirements.txt declared besides the
+This is in charge of using the existing ``requirements.txt`` declared besides the
-application's Dockerfile and generate an updated frozen-requirements.txt.
+application's Dockerfile and generate an updated ``frozen-requirements.txt``.
 This
 file is then used within the docker image to build an identical python
 environments within the image.